Fear of ‘global famine’: Fungal infections threaten agriculture

 They would also adapt quickly to their environment, already managing to develop resistance to certain fungicides.

-Producers would also lose between 10% to 23% of their crops due to fungal diseases, which would equate to annual losses that could feed hundreds of millions of people around the world, continued the British media.
+Producers would also lose between 10% to 23% of their crops due to fungal diseases, which would equate to annual losses that might feed hundreds of millions of people around the world, continued the British media.

 If the concept of fungal infections has recently been popularized by the series The Last of Uswhere fungi infect humans directly, the other co-author and professor Sarah Gurr, from the University of Exeter in the UK, worries that fungal infections are causing a “global health catastrophe”.